royerlab/aydin/README.md

 - Other:
   - Lipschitz continuity denoising

-Some methods above actually do combine
+Some methods actually do combine multiple ideas and so the classification above is not crisp.
-We recomend to try first some of the classical algorithms such as 'Butterworth' or ''
+We recomend to try first a good baseline denoiser such as the *Butterworth denoiser*.
+If unsatisfied with the result and you have a powerfull computer with a recent NVIDIA graphics card then try the Noise2Self-FGR-cb denoiser.
+For detailed use-cases check [here](https://royerlab.github.io/aydin/use_cases/introduction.html#).

-We have a long todo list of existing, variants, as well as original algorithms that we plan onn adding in the next weeks and months.
+We have a long todo list of existing, modified, as well as original algorithms that we plan to add to *Aydin* in the next weeks and months.
+We will do so progressively as time allows.
 Stay tuned!

 <!--
-This is broken right noew:
+This is broken right now:
 [![pipeline status](https://gitlab.com/aydinorg/aydin/badges/master/pipeline.svg)](https://gitlab.com/aydinorg/aydin/commits/master)
 -->